-Surgical abortion: refers to an abortion which is performed with surgical instruments, such as manual vacuum aspiration.
+Surgical abortion: refers to an abortion that is performed with surgical instruments, such as manual vacuum aspiration.

 The type of abortion procedure used to terminate a pregnancy is primarily determined by how far you are into pregnancy.
 In most cases, you have the option of a medical abortion procedure or a surgical abortion procedure during the first trimester.

 Before considering either of these options, it is recommended that you have an ultrasound to determine if the pregnancy is viable (uterine, non-ectopic pregnancy) and for accurate pregnancy dating.
 We offer both pregnancy tests and ultrasounds free of charge.
-Call or visit one of our locations for these services.
+Call or contact us for these services.

 PREGNANCY & ABORTION